hafizur-rahman/hafizur-rahman.github.io/docs/posts/data-pipeline.md

 ## Data Scientists
 ### Core Responsibilities
+* Analyze structured and unstructured data stored in centralized repositories (e.g., AWS S3, Azure Data Lake) to derive actionable insights for business decisions
+* Develop, train, and deploy machine learning models using AWS AI/ML services (e.g., SageMaker) leveraging curated datasets from the data catalog
+* Collaborate with data engineers to refine data pipelines and ensure data quality for model training
+* Utilize metadata and data catalog to discover, understand, and validate data sources while adhering to governance policies
+* Ensure compliance with data governance frameworks and access controls when processing sensitive or regulated data
+* Document model performance metrics, limitations, and business impact for cross-functional stakeholders

 To ensure robust governance and access control for **Data Scientists** in a centralized AWS environment (S3/Data Lake), implement a **multi-layered, policy-driven approach** that aligns with their responsibilities while enforcing security, compliance, and data lineage.
 Below is a precise, actionable solution leveraging AWS-native services:

 ---